art-suite/art-suite-foundations/packages/neptune-namespaces/README.md

 Given a directory structure with CoffeeScript files, Neptune-Namespaces generates namespaces and outputs ``namespace.coffee`` and ``index.coffee`` files.

-Neptune-Namespaces is
+Neptune-Namespaces is an

+* opinionated
-* an opinionated,
+* convention-over-configuration
 * CommonJS
+* directory-structure-based
-* namespace generator
+* namespace-generator
 * for CoffeeScript
-* based on the directory structure

 > Javascript is not currently supported, but it could be.
 Please request it.

 ## Purpose

-* stupid-simple and powerful namespacing
+* simple, powerful and automatic module namespacing
+* treat directories as modules
-* easy code organization
+* reduce source code size
-* easy organization refactoring
-* reduced code-size - DRY!

 If you are working with dozens or hundreds of Javascript files, wouldn't you like some way to easily organize them into modules?
 You are probably already organizing your files into directories.
-If so, you are duplicating all the information encoded in your directory structure in your code's `require` statements.
+If so, are you duplicating all the information encoded in your directory structure in your code's `require` statements?
 Make your directory structures work for you, and Don't Repeat Yourself!

 ## Benefits

 * Clear, standard way to organize complex source files structures
 * Require one directory and automatically load every source file in its sub-structure
 * Automatic runtime namespacing based on directory names.
+* Write less code!
+Most requiring is handled for you.
 * Easier Refactoring
   * Adding files/dirs is easier: they are automatically 'required' and available for use.
   * Removing files/dirs is easier: no need to manually remove related 'require' statements